hanshuebner/ovomorph/README.md

-# ovomorph - I/O-server for the Apple2-IO-RPi board written in Common Lisp
+# ovomorph - I/O-server for vintage computers written in Common Lisp

 This is an alternative implementation of an I/O server for the Apple II utilizing the